MirageNet/Mirage/doc/docs/guides/sync/sync-var-hooks.md

 The following is a list of rules that SyncVar hooks follows for when and where they are invoked:

-- Hook only invoked if value is changed
+- Hooks are only invoked if value is changed and after the value is updated

 - When settings SyncVar
   - both flags false